-The person shifted closer.
+The intruder shifted closer.

 Kat’s fingers gripped tighter against the knife.
 “I will warn you now that I am a trained officer, I am armed, and will defend myself should you attack.
 Give up now, and no one gets hurt.”
 Technically, her training hadn’t finished yet, but they didn’t need to know that part.